STUDENT/PARENT HANDBOOK -

 Each Community College designates a maximum number of units allowed per semester.
 It is recommended that students take a maximum of 2 classes while concurrently enrolled in Excel Academy.
 Students may only attend Community College part-time.
 Once students are enrolled in full time course-work as determined by the Community College in which the student is enrolled, they are no longer eligible for enrollment at Excel Academy.

-In addition, the parent, student and the ES must sign the Excel Academy Concurrent Enrollment Agreement.
-The ES will keep this agreement with the student’s records.
+In addition, the parent, student and the ToR must sign the Excel Academy Concurrent Enrollment Agreement.
+The ToR will keep this agreement with the student’s records.

 If you have any questions about the Community College courses or programs including transfer to the University of your choice, please consult a Community College Counselor.
 Be aware of all registration and deadline dates by checking your Community College’s website and/or office and adhere to all college rules and regulations.

-Please see link for additional information and FAQ’s on Community Colleges as written by The College Board: https://shar.es/1hSxOT
+For additional information on Community Colleges as written by The College Board see link: Community College FAQs.

 College Unit Conversion Policy